pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Actions.rst

 Hovering over the Undo or Redo icon (when enabled) shows a :ref:`tooltip
 <ug-tooltips>` describing what operation will be undone or redone.

+There are additional actions that are not attached to 3D icons, but are avalable via keyboard shortcuts and radial menus.

+  - The :action:`Duplicate` action is equivalent to a Copy action followed by a Paste action.
+  - The :action:`Quit` action exits the program after checking for unsaved changes.
+This action is also available by clicking on the exit sign in the :ref:`work area <ug-work-area>`.

 .. _ug-create-box:
 .. _ug-create-cylinder: